 Liquor makes an intoxicating, nostalgia-inducing souvenir.
 Bring a bottle home, mix that favourite cocktail from your holiday, and you’re drinking in your trip all over again, recounting memories with each glass you share with friends.

-An expat couple in Siem Reap hope travellers will remember their time in Cambodia after sipping their Sombai infused rice spirit. which has arguably has become the must-buy Siem Reap souvenir.
+An expat couple in Siem Reap hope travellers will remember their time in Cambodia after they return home and mix a cocktail with their unique liquor, Sombai infused rice spirit. which has arguably has become the must-buy Siem Reap souvenir.
 If we didn’t live here, we’d take some ‘home’.

 Many years ago when we went to Cuba, it became something of a ritual to sip a mojito or two at the end of each day’s exploration.
 A terrace bar in a fort with fantastic sea views became a favourite spot.
 I remember the mojitos were different then to how they’re now served at bars around the world.